Is IVF Painful

 This is Erica

-Erica works at the front desk.
-She will be supporting you throughout your treatment journey at Bay IVF.
+She will be providing you with exceptional support throughout your treatment journey at Bay IVF.

 Patients’ Thank You Cards

 Attending a new patient appointment at a fertility clinic can be stressful.
 Our primary objective is to ensure that your initial visit is friendly and relaxing.
 We encourage you to ask questions at every step of the process.